danalite/autool-docs/example/docs/develop/quick-start/installation.en.md

 ## MacOS

-We recommend you use DMG to install app on MacOS.
+We recommend you to use DMG for installation.
 After dragging the app into the Applications folder, you should enter the Applications folder and open AuTool by right-clicking the app icon and selecting `Open`.

 <img src="https://raw.githubusercontent.com/danalite/autool-docs/main/images/install-macos-open.png"/>